|RV Park and Lodge

 to build their version of the "American Dream".

-In doing so, the couple constructed the Wind Mountain Resort
+In doing so, the couple constructed Wind Mountain RV Park

 from the ground up, establishing a great base camp for

 outdoor enthusiasts in the Columbia River Gorge.

 The resort has 24 large full hook-up RV-sites,

 built to accommodate not only RVs but the boats that many bring with them